Evening of Roses

 Inaugural Recipient of the Sister Rose Thering Fund Clergy Award

-Cantor Perry Fine has devoted his professional lifetime to interfaith outreach.
+Cantor Perry Fine has devoted much of his time and passion as a cantor to interfaith outreach.
 He is the co-founder and principal conductor of Voices in Harmony, an interfaith choral ensemble that has served the Essex County community for the past 27 years.
-This group has performed in numerous concerts and interfaith services throughout the region, and with pride, has been a musical presence at numerous Evening of Roses celebrations over the years.
+This group has performed in numerous concerts and interfaith services throughout the region and with pride, has been a musical presence at numerous Evening of Roses celebrations over the years.

-This year Cantor Fine celebrates both his 12th anniversary at Temple Beth Shalom in Livingston and his 32nd year in the cantorate.
-He has been singing Jewish music ever since his days as a boy soprano soloist in his hometown of Baltimore, Maryland, with Cantor Hillel Lipsicas' High Holy Day choir.
+This year, Cantor Fine celebrates both his 12th anniversary at Temple Beth Shalom in Livingston and his 32nd year in the cantorate.
+He has been singing Jewish music ever since his days as a boy soprano soloist in his Baltimore, Maryland, hometown with Cantor Hillel Lipsicas' High Holy Day choir.
 A graduate of the University of Michigan and the Jewish Theological Seminary, Cantor Fine has given concerts and lectures around the country on various aspects of Jewish music.
 His benefit programs with regional colleagues helped establish the Oheb Beth Yisrael Scholarship Fund for Jewish Theological Seminary cantorial students.
-For many years, he toured with the trio ensemble Cantors’ Cabaret, highlighting the music of Jewish Broadway artists.
+For many years, he toured with the trio ensemble, Cantors’ Cabaret, highlighting the music of Jewish Broadway.

-Cantor Fine has been awarded the Conservative Movement's Nathan H. Winter Award for Professional Excellence, and in 2015 was recognized for his work with the South Orange/Maplewood Community Coalition on Race.
+Cantor Fine has been awarded the Conservative Movement's Nathan H. Winter Award for Professional Excellence and in 2015 was recognized for his work with the SOMA (South Orange/Maplewood) Community Coalition on Race.
 Since 1997, Cantor Fine has served on the faculty of the Jewish Theological Seminary, teaching Biblical Cantillation to a generation of budding cantorial students.

-Cantor Fine is married to Miki, and together this year they are celebrating their 22nd wedding anniversary.
+Cantor Fine is married to Miki, together this year celebrating their 22nd wedding anniversary.
 He is the proud stepfather to Yonatan and Daniel, and Saba (grandfather) to Lyla Rose.

 Sister Rose Thering Fund Founding Supporters